atsign-foundation/docs.atsign.com/content/docs/atplatform/specification.md

 **Example:**

-Lookup the value of a public key that lives on your secondary server
+Lookup the value of a public key that lives on your atServer

 `llookup:public:publickey@<you>`

-Lookup both the value and the metadata of a self key that lives on your secondary server
+Lookup both the value and the metadata of a self key that lives on your atServer

 `llookup:all:phone@<you>`